PersiaML/tutorials/src/data-processing/index.md

 ## Non-ID Type Feature and Label

-Non-ID type features and Labels are tensors with various data type and shape that has the same batch size with `id_type_feature` in a `PersiaBatch`.
+Non-ID type features and Labels are tensors with various data type and shape who has a same batch size with `id_type_feature` in a `PersiaBatch`.

 <!-- Non-ID type features and Labels can be variable datatype and shape.
 The restrictions to them is to check the datatype support or not and the batch_size is same as id_type_feature or not.Below code help you understand adding these two type of data. -->